mox512/Notification_system/README.md

-# Google calendar notification scrip with audio playback
+# Google calendar notification script with audio playback

 Simple application that can be at Cron.
 That voices over notifications from the Google calendar to your Google Home devices.